 How we created this effect in Photoshop

-Firstly, we used the Quick Selection tool to create a copy of the ring itself.
-We then copied and pasted this (in place) on to a new layer, that sat above the original.
+First, we used the Quick Selection tool to create a copy of the ring itself.
+We then copied and pasted this (in place) on to a new layer, which sat above the original.

 The original photo, we then added a Black / White filter via the adjustment panel, and toned down the brightness and contrast.

 We added a diagonal gradient mask with a red hue and reduced opacity (about 20%) to bring a little warmth back into the background.
 Pure black and white can look quite harsh.

 Then we focussed on the cut out version of the ring.
 Remember, we cut it out and put it on a separate layer at the start.

 Here, we adjusted brightness and contrast up a little, and added a gold colour overlay, so the gold popped out a lot more.

 Finally, we grabbed a screen flare from Adobe Illustrator and put it behind the gold ring to make it look like the ring was sparking with light.

 If we were publishing this advert for real, we’d spend more time polishing the finished work.
 This was just a mock-up to show you can create something with a lot of impact, in a short space of time.

 Photoshop is a great tool to create and optimise print, promotional and point of sale items.
 You want to adjust visual elements so key elements of your visuals stand out.
 You edit, add and remove elements to get the style and impact you want.

 Optimising your photography for advertising is one of the most common uses of Photoshop for marketing.